COVID-19: travel health notice for all travellers

 Sharks and other potentially dangerous aquatic animals are present in the waters off Egypt.
 Certain beaches and dive areas may be subject to temporary closures.
 Exercise caution and seek advice from local authorities, and ensure to dive with reputable and licensed operators.

-Crossing the border between Egypt and Israel is strongly discouraged at this time.
-The status of all crossing points can be verified prior to arrival with the Egyptian embassy in Israel or the Israeli embassy in Egypt.
+Crossing at the Taba land border between Egypt and Israel is possible this time.
 Cross-border movement regulations and restrictions are subject to change at any time and are the prerogative of the responsible authorities.

 The Rafah border crossing point to the Gaza Strip, which is controlled by border authorities in both Egypt and Gaza, has reopened indefinitely.
 Global Affairs Canada advises against all travel in this area due to ongoing military operations against terrorists.
 Consult local authorities and refer to the travel advice for Israel, the West Bank, and the Gaza Strip for further information.